darshanpandit/Spyder/readme.txt

-*******************Spyder v6 - Darshan Pandit, Manas Pawar*******************
+*******************Spyder v6 - Darshan Pandit, Manas Pawar******************* Refer to explain.txt for the flow and implementation details for this code.

 *LIST OF FILES AND DESCRIPTION
 1. spydermain.py - The core module which initializes other modules.